csc301-winter-2020/team-project-4-harvard-medical-school/express-react-ts/README.md

 In addition, the Google Cloud Vision API need a environmental variable `GOOGLE_APPLICATION_CREDENTIALS`, which is a path to a json file that stored the credential.
 The credential file will be posted in Slack `@private` Channel.

+# AWS S3
+AWS S3 requires yet two more environmental variables.
+`AWSKEYID`: This is the ID of the aws access key.
+`AWSKEY`: This is the key of the corresponding ID.

+Please see Slack Channel @private for the values.

 # Server
 The server build process compiles the TypeScript files found in `/src/server` into a single bundled JavaScript file located in the `/dist` directory.